Yeah Brahhh! Why are our children speaking in Pig Latin and hanging out at train stations with bum bags and cigarettes behind their ears?

-According to the Urban Dictionary an Eshay is usually a white skinny male who likes to think they are a “Gangster”.
+According to the Urban Dictionary, Eschay’s are usually a ‘White skinny male who likes to think they are a “Gangster”‘.

-They usually walk around in polo shirts or puffer jackets, baggy shorts or tracksuit pants, Nike TNs or similar air force shoes and usually wear brands such as Nautica, Ralph Lauren, Nike, Tommy Hilfiger, Adidas etc. Usually poor as fuck and waste their money on weed.
+Eshay’s usually walk around in polo shirts or puffer jackets, baggy shorts or tracksuit pants, Nike TNs or similar air force shoes and usually wear brands such as Nautica, Ralph Lauren, Nike, Tommy Hilfiger, Adidas etc. They are usually poor as fuck and waste their money on weed.

 My kids tell me they usually wear bum bags too.
 WTF?!
 Now I can’t look at anyone wearing a bum bag anymore without wondering if they are an “Eshay”.

-One Dad told A Current Affair that his understanding of Eshays was that they liked to instigate fights.
+One Dad told A Current Affair that his understanding of it was that they liked to instigate fights.

 “And they wear designer clothing, carry bum bags, speak a certain way, some of them even carry knives,” he said.